-Drama~Sutra is an initiative of Nautanki Theatre to contribute contemporary and socially relevant plays to Australian stage and literature.
+Drama~Sutra is a maiden initiative of Nautanki Theatre Company to contribute contemporary and socially relevant plays to Australian stage and literature.

-The entire project runs for a years yielding a number of Australian plays about South Asian diaspora.
-Project is divided in to 4 phases i.e. ground work, play development, reading and producing.
-At the end of the year aim of the project is to come up with plays that Nautanki company would like to work further with the playwrights to develop the play with an aim to produce, if possible.
+The entire project runs for a year yielding a number of Australian plays about South Asian diaspora.
+Project is divided into 4 phases i.e. ground work, play development, reading and producing.
+After playreading, Nautanki company would like to work further with the playwrights to develop the plays with an aim to produce, if possible.

-For the year one, Nautanki company will be running this playwriting program under the guidance of John Suter Linton to come up with Australian plays about South Asian Diaspora.
+For the year one (2017-18), Nautanki company will be running this playwriting program under the guidance of John Suter Linton to develop three Australian plays about South Asian Diaspora.

 Bellow Australian playwrights from South Asian background will contribute to this program.

 Sonal is a lawyer by day, a writer by night and she knows which she prefers.
 She was born in Melbourne, her parents are from India who moved to Australia in 1959.
 Sonal has been writing short plays since 2004 and has since that time had her plays regularly produced in festivals around Australia, in the USA, India, Dubai and France.
 In 2010, her play “The Shadows Within” won best production and people’s choice in the inaugural Short+Sweet festival in Delhi.
 In 2013, a film based on the play won a highly commended in the North West Film Festival, NSW.
 Sonal’s play “White Weddings” was performed as part of Brand Spanking New in 2009 and explored the feelings of an Australian born Indian girl the night before her arranged marriage in India.